thufschmitt/tix-papers/context/set-theoretic-types.md

 The characteristics of the language enforce several restrictions on the type-system.
 In particular :

-- Because of the huge base of (untyped) existing code, the system needs to be flexible enough to accept as many expressions as possible, possibly sacrificing some security guaranties.
+- Because of the important base of (untyped) existing code, the system needs to be flexible enough to accept as many expressions as possible, possibly sacrificing some security guaranties.

 - It has to handle anonymous records with dynamic labels, as well as several